 Frances Fitch

-Frances Conover Fitch has toured extensively in North America and Europe and performs with many prominent early music ensembles.
+Frances Conover Fitch enjoys playing any number of early keyboard instruments, including organetto (the most recently acquired).
 She helped found the groundbreaking ensemble for 17th-century music, Concerto Castello, and has been described as a “delightfully inventive and compelling” continuo player.
-Ms. Fitch has participated in major music festivals, including Tanglewood, Aix-en-Provence, Pepsico Summerfare, Tage Alter Musik (Regensburg), the Boston Early Music Festival, and the Festival de Musica Antigua in Mexico.
+Her playing has also been noted for its “precision and delicacy of wit.”
+Ms. Fitch has participated in major music festivals, including Tanglewood, Aix-en-Provence, Pepsico Summerfare, Tage Alter Musik (Regensburg), the Boston Early Music Festival,

 Héloïse Degrugillier